ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Detached Submodule Digest

+This is type of submodule equivalent to a Claims-Set submodule, except the Claims-Set is convey separately outside of the token.

 This type of submodule consists of a digest made using a cryptographic hash of a Claims-Set.
 The Claims-Set is not included in the token.
 It is conveyed to the Verifier outside of the token.